 We commenced active operations in 2000, and have since devoted substantially all of our resources to staffing our company, business planning, raising capital, developing our technology platforms, identifying potential product candidates, undertaking pre-clinical studies and conducting clinical trials.
 We have not generated any revenues from the sale of any products to date.
 We have financed our operations primarily through the private placements of convertible preferred stock, the public offerings of our common stock, collaborations, and government grants and contracts.
-From inception through March 31, 2014, we received \$151.3 million from the sale of convertible preferred stock and warrants.
-We raised \$85.6 million (\$83.8)

-million net of expenses and deferred financing costs) in October 2013 through the sale of common stock in connection with our Initial Public Offering ("IPO") and exercise by the underwriters of their over-allotment option.
+From inception through September 30, 2014, we received \$151.3 million from the sale of convertible preferred stock and warrants.
+We raised \$85.6 million (\$83.8 million net of expenses and deferred financing costs) in October 2013 through the sale of common stock in connection with our Initial Public Offering (IPO) and exercise by the underwriters of their over-allotment option.
 We raised an additional \$77.2 million (\$76.7 million net of expenses and deferred financing costs) through a follow-on public offering of our common stock and full exercise by the underwriters of their over-allotment option in February 2014.
-In addition, we have received \$219.0 million of upfront, milestone and annual maintenance payments from our collaborators and have been reimbursed \$222.4 million through our collaborations and government grants and contracts.
-Although it is difficult to predict our funding requirements, based upon our current operating plan, we anticipate that our cash and cash equivalents as of March 31, 2014, combined with the collaboration payments we anticipate receiving, will enable us to fund the clinical development of margetuximab, MGA271, MGD006, MGD007, MGD010 and two additional pre-clinical DART-based oncology product candidates into 2017, assuming all of our collaboration programs advance as currently contemplated.
+In addition, we have received significant non-equity capital from our collaborators in the form of upfront fees, milestone payments, annual maintenance payments and license option fees as well as reimbursement payments through our collaborations and government grants and contracts.
+Although it is difficult to predict our funding requirements, based upon our current operating plan, we anticipate that our cash and cash equivalents as of September 30, 2014, combined with the collaboration payments we anticipate receiving, will enable us to fund the clinical development of margetuximab, MGA271, MGD006, MGD007, MGD010, MGD011, and an additional pre-clinical DART oncology product candidate into 2017, assuming all of our collaboration programs advance as currently contemplated.

-Through March 31, 2014, we had an accumulated deficit of \$178.8 million.
+Through September 30, 2014, we had an accumulated deficit of \$195.0 million.
 We expect that over the next several years we will increase our expenditures in research and development in connection with our ongoing activities with several clinical trials.